Doublevil/scbspeedrun/tech/JumpCart.md

 ![gif](https://github.com/Doublevil/scbspeedrun/blob/main/media/tech/Movement_SwapDash.webp)

-As demonstrated here, you can use it to reach higher.
-But it works in any direction.
+As demonstrated here, you can use it to reach higher, but it works in any direction.
 However, it's very precise.
 Missing the timing just a little bit means you get only a slight boost, or no boost at all.

 ## Swap dash storage (SD Storage)